kairosity/mp4-lionize/testing.md

 8. __Easily register a free account using my email.
 Receive an email confirmation of my registration.__

-- Registration via the registration form asks for a user's email and then send a confirmation email to the user asking them to confirm their address.
+- Registration via the registration form asks for a user's email and then sends a confirmation email to the user asking them to confirm their address.

     __PASS__